Afra-Felix/WAMP-Electron-Example/README.md

 #Demo
 There are two folders namely AutobahnExample and WampyExample.
 Each folder has a subfolder named 'app' which contains an application prepared for Electron.
-In order to run the application, drag the app folder and drop it in Electron IDE
+In order to run the application,using a file explorer drag the app folder and drop it in Electron IDE